clux/logule/README.md

 ````

 ![one namespace output!](https://github.com/clux/logule/raw/master/imgs/output.png)

+Namespaces nest and are assigned in the order of registration (`init`) to match the call tree.
+See [Filtering Branches](#filtering-branches) for an example.

 ## Subs
 Sometimes you want to create namespaces a little more granularly, perhaps you would like to dependency inject a sandboxed version of your logger to an internal or external class that supports multiple logging modules.
 Well, this is easy: